USER GUIDEο

 Each block must respect the same naming conventions, indentation, and parameter formatting as the example below.

 πͺΆ 1.
-Header and Metadata (meta)ο
+HEADER AND METADATA (meta)ο

 The meta section defines the simulation scope, solver configuration, and demand series.